The following are answers to frequently asked questions:

 If below the water line, the outboard end of the drain should be protected with a clam shell vent, located so that it covers the forward half of the drain.
 This creates a venturi effect when underway which improves draining and also protects the leading edge of the drain from being blasted with high-speed water.
 Typically a Perko clam shell vent is used, but two additional holes are drilled into its mounting flange to allow for two extra screw fasteners.

 A long discussion of drain installation contains further details and insights and is recommended further reading.
+Also be certain to thread Jeff's excellent narrative on drain tube replacement and view his many images.

 Comments or suggestions of other questions should be passed to me via email.